 We invite both current area residents and those who do not live in the area but have a connection to it through their personal or cultural background to participate.

 - Participants do not have to have specific musical skills – no experience is necessary to participate.
 If you do play an instrument, you are welcome to bring it.

 - Both children and adults are welcome, but we recommend that children are accompanied by an adult.
 The Schoen Duo have years of experience creating meaningful multi-level musical experiences for people of all ages and backgrounds.

-- If you have something you would like to contribute to this project, but are unable to attend a workshop, please contact Thomas or Kathleen Schoen at firstname.lastname@example.org We would love to include your ideas!
+- If you have something you would like to contribute to a project, but are unable to attend a workshop, please contact Thomas or Kathleen Schoen at [email protected] We would love to include your ideas!